Overview of Greenhouse Gases

 Substitution of Ozone-Depleting Substances in Homes and Businesses

-Hydrofluorocarbons are used as refrigerants, aerosol propellants, solvents, and fire retardants.
+Refrigerants used by businesses and residences emit fluorinated gases.
 Emissions can be reduced by use of substitutes with lower global warming potentials and other technological improvements.
-Visit EPA's Ozone Layer Protection site to learn more about reduction opportunities in this sector, and EPA's Significant New Alternatives Policy (SNAP) page to learn about available substitutes that pose less overall risk to human health and the environment.
+Visit EPA's Ozone Layer Protection site to learn more about reduction opportunities in this sector.

 Industrial users of fluorinated gases can reduce emissions by adopting fluorinated gas recycling and destruction processes, optimizing production to minimize emissions, and replacing these gases with alternatives.
 The following are EPA programs working to reduce these gases in the Industry sector: